sunbains/tidb-test-rig/docs/CREATING_PYTHON_TEST_DIRECTORIES.md

-# Python Plugin System for test_rig
+# Python Plugin System and Test Directory Creation

+This guide covers both the Python plugin system for the test_rig framework and how to create new Python test directories by copying the necessary files from `src/ddl`.

+## Python Plugin System Overview

 The test_rig framework supports writing state handlers in Python, allowing you to leverage Python's rich ecosystem while maintaining the performance and reliability of the Rust-based state machine.

-## Overview

-The Python plugin system uses PyO3 to provide seamless integration between Rust and Python:

-- **Rust Core**: High-performance state machine and database operations
-- **Python Handlers**: Easy-to-write state handlers with access to Python libraries
-- **Automatic Loading**: Python handlers are automatically discovered and loaded
-- **Mixed Execution**: Rust and Python handlers can be used together

-## Features
+### Key Features

 - ✅ **Async Support**: Python handlers support async/await operations
 - ✅ **Database Access**: Full access to database connections and queries